KaranocaVe/shit/README.md

 string translations (localization l10) should see [po/README.md][] (a `po` file is a Portable Object file that holds the translations).

-To subscribe to the list, send an email to <git+subscribe@vger.kernel.org>
+To subscribe to the list, send an email to <shit+subscribe@vger.kernel.org>
 (see https://subspace.kernel.org/subscribing.html for details).
-The mailing list archives are available at <https://lore.kernel.org/git/>,
+The mailing list archives are available at <https://lore.kernel.org/shit/>,
-<https://marc.info/?l=git> and other archival sites.
+<https://marc.info/?l=shit> and other archival sites.

-Issues which are security relevant should be disclosed privately to the Git Security mailing list <git-security@googlegroups.com>.
+Issues which are security relevant should be disclosed privately to the Shit Security mailing list <shit-security@googlegroups.com>.

 The maintainer frequently sends the "What's cooking" reports that list the current status of various development topics to the mailing list.
 The discussion following them give a good reference for project status, development direction and remaining tasks.

-The name "git" was given by Linus Torvalds when he wrote the very first version.
+The name "shit" was given by Linus Torvalds when he wrote the very first version.
 He described the tool as "the stupid content tracker" and the name as (depending on your mood):